SpenceKonde/DxCore/megaavr/libraries/Opamp/README.md

 ### event
-Variable for enabling event reception and generation.
+Property for enabling event reception and generation.
+The opamps each have 4 event users (enable, disable, drive, and dump) as well as one generator that is "high" when it is settled.
+See the datasheet for more information; it is possible to do most of the control via the event system, if your application requires that.
 Accepted values:
 ``` c++
 event::disable; // Disable event reception and generation